About CyberGuards

 A small offensive-security team in San Francisco

-CyberGuards started as a small group of senior penetration testers tired of seeing engagements scoped by sales and executed by junior staff.
-The first engagements were web application and API tests for SaaS teams in the Bay Area — and the engagement model (senior testers, paste-ready findings, retest of reported findings included in scope) is the same today.
+CyberGuards started as a group of senior penetration testers tired of engagements scoped by sales and executed by junior staff.
+First engagements were web application and API tests for SaaS teams — the engagement model (senior testers, paste-ready findings, retest included) is unchanged.

 2. Cloud